The Python condition. Why PyPy is the future of Python

 Python as a glue language.

-As I stayed at the begging one of the features which contribute to Python success is its ability to easily connect to compiled libraries, which makes it perfect as a glue language.
+As I stated at the beginning one of the features which contribute to Python success is its ability to easily connect to compiled libraries, which makes it perfect as a glue language.
 But this made Python popular 20 years ago.
 The tools, which are still popular, are old.
 The problem with them is you need to make quite a lot of effort to use them:

 - c extensions are evil.
 They are bound to specific version of Python and are not reusable.
 What is worse, c extensions API is different in CPython2 and CPython3.
 Now imagine porting your library to Python3.